For more information on many of these terms see http://www.pcwebopedia.com/

 Compile - part of the process of converting a program not written in the lowest level language (machine language) to machine language so it can be run by the computer.
 Programming languages are referred to as source code, while the final product is machine language.
 For programs in all languages except Java this is done before the program is distributed.
 With Java the computer compiles the program as it is run meaning that it will work with any operating system.

 Composite key - a key for a database that is composed of two or more fields.
-A key field is a field that a database will always be indexed (sorted) on and one that is unique in the database, that is no other record in the database will have the same entry in the key field.
+A key field is a field on which a database will always be indexed (sorted).
+The data it contains must be unique for that table, that is, no other record in the database will have the same entry in the key field.
 In a composite key, there may be instances where one of the entries in a key field will be identical with those in other records, but the combination of entries in the fields will be the only instance of that combination in the database.

 Computer-Assisted Instruction (CAI) - instruction delivered by computer.
 Can vary from a simple computer program to one involving multimedia.